Printed from: http://braemoor.co.uk/chartreuse/general/maps.shtml on 09 Mar 2026

 The Chartreuse area is covered by two special 1:25,000 IGN maps, 3333 OT, and 3334 OT, covering the north and south of the Chartreuse Massif respectively.
 These highlight the major footpaths, and are highly recommended.
 They are not expensive (about £11 in June 2022), and may be obtained locally.
 A waterproofed version is also available for about £15 (March 2019).

-A smartphone service is available from the IGN for £15 per annum (July 2023) which allows access to maps on the move.
-We actually have the 1:25,000 TOP maps on our smartphones, although from a discontinued source, and although we don't rely on it, it is useful for confirming location on the forest paths.
+In addition, IGN have published a free smartphone app available from all the app stores, which includes a high resolution version of the 1:25000 maps, allowing access to maps on the move.
+Although we don't rely on it, it is useful for confirming one's location on the forest paths.

 1:50,000 geological maps are also available from the BRGM.
 These are expensive (€35 in June 2022), and four (748, 749, 772, and 773) are required to cover the whole of the massif.
 748 is probably the most useful.